 Here, "P" always represents a phosphate group in some way.
 "Gla" and "Gly" stand for "glyceraldehyde" and "glycerate" respectively.
 You can think of the last two products as "Peppy Pie."
 But again, get creative and come up with your own scheme if you like.

-In eukaryotic cells, the pyruvate moves into organelles called mitochondria, where it undergoes the Krebs cycle and then the electron transport chain reactions.
 These processes together yield approximately 34 to 36 molecules of ATP per glucose molecule (up to 38 in some situations) entering glycolysis far "upstream," or about 17 to 18 times the energy output of glycolysis alone.